camin-mccluskey/personal-user-manual/README.md

 I don't particularly enjoy writing documentation for products and services that already exist.
 Although I do enjoy writing design documents and documenting services as they are being built, so I think it's the piecing together of stale information that I find a little frustrating.

 I enjoy debating the merits of different approaches and feel I learn a lot from others, through that process.
-However, when discussions become a battle of opinions over data, where data is available, I find to be demotivating.
+However, when discussions become a battle of opinions over data, where data is available, I find that to be demotivating.

 ## My Values (and what I value in others)